-Accessibility Services Accommodations
+Disability Services and Accommodations

 Holy Family University serves a variety of learning styles and needs and is committed to accessibility.
-If you anticipate or experience any obstacles in a course, you may contact the Accessibility Services Accommodations Office for assistance (contact information below).
-In accordance with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973, Holy Family University's Accessibility Services Accommodations Office provides reasonable accommodations to qualified students with a disability (physical, psychological, learning, ADHD, chronic health-related, etc.).
+If you anticipate or experience any obstacles in a course, you may contact the Office of disAbility Services for assistance (contact information below).
+In accordance with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973, Holy Family University's Office of disAbility Services provides reasonable accommodations to qualified students with a disability (physical, psychological, learning, ADHD, chronic health-related, etc.).
 Please note that accommodation plans will not be retroactively implemented.
 More details regarding policy can be found in the Student Handbook, pages 17-19.
-The Accessibility Services Accommodations Office is located in the Library, 1st Floor, Leonard Seminar Room.
-Students may contact this office at 267-341-3388 or accessibilityservices@holyfamily.edu for information at any point.
+The Office of disAbility Services is located in the Campus Center room 206.
+Students may contact this office at 267-341-3231 or disAbilityservices@holyfamily.edu for information at any point.